 Money sent direct to Haiti won’t get to where it’s needed.
 Even if they had money, they could not order needed items because the delivery system there is poor.
 So our mission team TOOK the needed items to Haiti in addition to working on the projects there.

-The team, and the church will need to cover the expenses for the trip.
-Donations are accepted to Memorial for this mission, before, during and after this mission.
+Memorial will continue to support the Thomas School and so donations are still accepted to Memorial for the school.
 Memorial will be continuing to sponsor mission trips to lend aid to needed areas of the U.S. and world.
 If you would like to participate in missions in any way, contact the office.

 Haiti Flyer (PDF) (Very informative.
 Meet the team members.)